 Where Can You Buy the Mohu AirWave?

-The AirWave is available at Best Buy, Fry’s, and other retail stores, but your best bet is to buy directly through the Mohu website so you can get guaranteed product availability, the best price, and the best support directly from the company throughout the process.
+The AirWave is available at Best Buy, Fry’s, and other retail stores, but your best bet is to buy directly through Amazon so you can get the best price.

 Mohu Review Conclusion